 Maria Montessori believed that “beauty could be found in nature and that nature itself should be and is the most infinite source of creative inspiration” source.

 Connecting art experience with nature allows us to incorporate more meaning into our nature walks.
-When going outside we learn to notice colors and identify sounds and smells.
+When going outside, we learn to notice colors and identify sounds and smells.

-I aim to make all our art experiences open-ended and make the main accent on the process.
+I aim to make all our art experiences open-ended and place the main accent on the process.
 I am also inclined to introduce a different skill to master every time.
 After the initial demonstration, I usually make sure she has access to materials at any time, in case she would like to revisit and work on the same art project again.

-For painting with natural loose parts we used:
+For painting with natural loose parts, we used:

 – wooden tray